scala/docs.scala-lang/_sips/process-specification.md

 round.

-When the reviewers are confident that the SIP is in good shape to be discussed with the full Committee, they set its status to "Vote Requested" and decide on a Vote Recommendation that they will bring to the Committee.
+When the reviewers are confident that the SIP is in good shape to be discussed with the full Committee, the Manager sets its status to "Vote Requested" and decide on a Vote Recommendation that they will bring to the Committee.
 A Vote Recommendation is either "Recommend Accept" or "Recommend Reject".
 The proposal is then scheduled on the agenda of the next Committee meeting (which happens once a